 -> Get started

-This guide will walk you through the process of installing the Layer AVS CLI, setting up your environment, and deploying example contracts to create a service.
+This section of the guide will walk you through the process of installing the Layer AVS CLI, setting up your environment, and deploying example contracts to create a service.

 Prerequisites